Mikejo5000/vsts-docs-pr/docs/work/scrum/sprint-burndown.md

 ![Open sprint burndown chart](_img/sprint-burndown-open-chart.png)

+>[!NOTE]
+>You can't add the system-generated sprint burndown chart to a dashboard.
+However, you can add the [Sprint burndown widget](../../report/widget-catalog.md#sprint-burndown-widget), which captures the same information for the current sprint, to a dashboard.

 In particular you can review your sprint burndown charts to show the team patterns in execution.
 The burndown charts maintain a record of the team's ability to plan and estimate.

 | Sprint 1   |  Sprint 2  | Sprint 3 |